 You also have to pay a bit more for the Kindle or the Paperwhite if you don't want lock screen adverts or 'special offers'.

-The Kindle is the the most basic device in the range but even that now comes with a built-in light.
-It's just not as fancy in other ways such as screen resolution and the amount of LEDs in the light.
+The Kindle is the most basic device in the range but even that now comes with a built-in light.
+It's just not as fancy in other ways such as screen resolution and the number of LEDs in the light.
 You're also limited to 4GB of storage and there's no option for cellular connectivity.

 Moving up to the Paperwhite gets you a better light and a higher resolution display.
 It's still 6in but has a flush design with the bezels and the device is also waterproof.
 Amazon ships this middle Kindle with at least 8GB of storage.

 The Oasis is the premium model, with its ergonomic wedge shape design.
 It's made of aluminium and also has dedicated page turn buttons so you don't have to rely on the touchscreen.
 The light has five times as many LEDs compared to the Paperwhite and also automatically adjusts.
 The 2019 model adds a warm light but ditches the option for a magnetic case.
+Check out our round-up of the best Kindle cases here.

 Here's a table outlining the differences between the Kindle range.